Aminuxer/Minecraft/README.md

 # Minecraft
 Configs, scripts, admin-tools

-Can br useful for admins of minecraft servers.
+Can be useful for admins of minecraft servers.